-6.13 All staff will understand that they should follow our safeguarding procedures for reporting a concern if they are worried about peer on peer abuse.
-The DSL will respond to any concerns related to peer on peer abuse in line with guidance outlined in Part five of 'Keeping Children Safe in Education' and 'Sexual violence and sexual harassment between children in schools and colleges' (May 2018).
+6.18 All staff will understand that they should follow our safeguarding procedures for reporting a concern if they are worried about peer on peer abuse.
+The DSL will respond to any concerns related to peer on peer abuse in line with guidance outlined in Part five of 'Keeping Children Safe in Education' and 'Sexual violence and sexual harassment between children in schools and colleges' (September 2021).
 We will ensure that all concerns, discussions and decisions reached are clearly recorded and any identified actions are followed up.

-6.14 We will work with other agencies as required to respond to concerns about sexual violence and harassment.
+6.19 We will work with other agencies including the police and Children's Social Care, as required to respond to concerns about sexual violence and harassment.
 We will seek consultations where there are concerns or worries about developmentally inappropriate or harmful sexual behaviour from the Harmful Sexual Behaviour (HSB) Team as required so that we ensure we are offering the right support to the child(ren).

-Support will depend on the circumstances of each case and the needs of the child, it may include completion of risk assessments to support children to remain in school whilst safeguarding other children and the victim, delivery of early intervention in respect of HSB and/or referral to Ferns (SARC) https://www.theferns-suffolk.org.uk/ where a pupil discloses a rape, an attempted rape or a serious sexual assault whether this has happened recently or in the past.
+6.20 Support will depend on the circumstances of each case and the needs of the child, it may include completion of risk assessments to support children to remain in school whilst safeguarding other children and the victim, delivery of early intervention in respect of HSB and/or referral to The Ferns (theferns-suffolk.org.uk) where a pupil discloses a rape, an attempted rape or a serious sexual assault whether this has happened recently or in the past.
+The SARC also has a 24/7 helpline 0300 123 5058 if pupils or staff need to speak to a Crisis Worker for help & advice.
+Referral forms can be found on The Ferns website.